pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 Notice what happens when we don't pass enough arguments into our functions in JavaScript.

-It can be really confusing to understand how the values are being set.
+It can be confusing to understand how the values are being set.
 Let's go over it.

-- First, we are creating a new animal and passing in the name `Buttons`
+- First, we are creating a new animal and passing in the name `Buttons`.

 - This goes up into the `Animal` class and is passed in as the argument `name` inside the constructor
 - This value is then on the right side in